bagder/uncurled/code/quality.md

 The quality of your project is of course going to important to users if your product or service.

-An project is however *expected* to start as a baby and have its problems at first, and nobody will believe that it is perfect to start with.
+A project is however *expected* to start as a baby and have its problems at first, and nobody will expect that it is perfect to start with.
 Over time, you improve and you iterate on design and code.
 You add tests, you run more tools and you build automated systems to do it for you.

 There is no point in putting in all that energy and try to make everything perfect from day one.